Our ESG+R Objectives

 - Ensure employees are well informed through training related to governance risks

-- Incorporate evaluation of ESG+R factors during the acquisition due diligence process for new investments.
+- Incorporate sustainable investing factors during the acquisition due diligence process for new investments.

 - Support portfolio oversight through appropriate internal controls, policies, procedures, and compliance oversight